c94johnson/NeutronReflectivity/README.md

     -comma separated file on entry with three data columns: X, Y, Error in Y -data in format of Q or wavelength, Reflecivity, and error in Reflecitivity -data file is located within the project directory

+Change Log
+-10/11/2016 Original upload of files
+-15/11/2016 Fixed the NRFunction.h and NRFunctions.cpp blank files,
+moved object definitions and altered object interactions with class functions -